vincent-clipet/vincent-clipet/README.md

 ### Hi there 👋

-I'm a backend developer from Lille, France, with 4 years of experience as backend developer, and currently looking for full-time work 😊
+I'm a backend developer from Dunkerque, France, with 4 years of experience as backend developer, and currently looking for full-time work around Dunkerque or Lille 😊

 I also have a background in `Unix systems administration` and `Networking`.